What Is A Photography Studio and How To Set One Up?

 Think about the type of photography you want to do: Who or what will you be aiming your camera at?

-Product shoots require a flat work surface + enough room to be able to get all the best angles - you’ll probably need space vertically as well as horizontally, meaning additional height and any light placement should be given careful consideration.
+Product shoots require a flat work surface and enough room to be able to get all the best angles - you’ll probably need space vertically as well as horizontally, meaning additional height and any light placement should be given careful consideration.

-If you are shooting people, family shoots would benefit from some added height, whereas newborn photography would work perfectly in a standard-height structure.
+If you are shooting people, family shoots would benefit from some added height, whereas newborn photography would work perfectly in a standard height structure.

 On top of that, there’s storage: Most photographers will have a mix of lights, backdrops, props, tripods, etc. that all need to live somewhere with easy accessibility - a partitioned area with open shelving that allows you to just “grab ‘n go” works really well as it also makes it super-easy to square away at the end of a busy day in the studio…